dougluce/MicroApp/README.md

 A minimal skeleton for a very basic macOS app.

-The only current functionality:
+Current functionality:

 - Show a taskbar icon.
 - Provide an About page.
 - Provide a Quit option

-This is all done via a single source file (main.swift) along a single plist (Info.plist), the `Localizable.strings` file (`en` by default), `entitlements`, and a trimmed-down `project.pbxproj` file with a single release target.
+This is all done via one Swift source file (`main.swift`) alongside `Info.plist`, the `Localizable.strings` file (`en` by default), `entitlements`, and a trimmed-down `project.pbxproj` file with a single release target.

-And an icon, of course.
+There's also an icon and a credits file ready for editing.

 ## Building